sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 ## FAQ

-### Why the 20th?
+### Why the 22nd?

-There is nothing particularly special about using this date for releases, but it does mean we wrap up a release before many teammates go on vacation during the end of December.
+There is nothing particularly special about using this date for releases.
+Historically the 20th was release date, which was changed as a result of [RFC 695](https://docs.google.com/document/d/1HedzJIzcNR5Ihy_h0PgEqfdAE0z3sSSyZL5IOw2O8qk/edit#).

 ### Why aren't releases continuous?